luolvming/ipmi/README.md

 Through IPMI, the user can take the initiative to monitor assembly condition, to ensure that does not exceed the preset threshold, such as server temperature.
 In this way, by avoiding unscheduled outages, to help maintain the running time of the IT resource.
 The ability of IPMI to forecast the failure can also contribute to the IT cycle management.
 By examining the system event log (SEL), can be more easily determine the fault component.

-7. The future technology trends
+Thus, the future technology trends

 Domestic and foreign management vendor management product variety, a more common equipment monitoring and management, network management, application management products and so on, in almost all fields of IT industry.
 From the analysis of some of the industry management of products, the following development trends: